Americans Abroad · 2026 Edition

 No — and any guide that claims to give you personal financial advice should be a red flag.
 These guides provide detailed, verified information so you can have an informed conversation with qualified professionals.
 Every guide includes a vetted professionals list because the goal is to get you to the right advisor, not to replace one.

-Every figure — tax brackets, visa income thresholds, cost of living numbers, healthcare costs — was verified in February 2026.
-When laws or thresholds change, the guide is updated and all previous purchasers receive the new version automatically via Gumroad at no cost.
+Every figure — tax brackets, visa income thresholds, cost of living numbers, healthcare costs — was verified in April 2026.
+When laws or thresholds change, the guide is updated and the latest version is available on Gumroad.

 Absolutely.
 Many readers buy the guide 6–18 months before moving to understand what they're getting into financially before committing.
 The "before you go" section specifically covers what to set up while you're still on US soil — accounts, credit cards, and financial housekeeping that's much harder to do once you've moved.